-The property taxes for the calendar year 2013 are currently being collected by the City Finance Department.
+The property taxes for the calendar year 2012 are currently being collected by the City Finance Department.
 Section 47:1997.1 of the Louisiana Revised Statutes of 1950, as amended, provides that in Orleans Parish, each tax recipient body that receives a portion of ad valorem taxes must reimburse the City's Finance Director for the cost of collection, not to exceed two percent (2%).
 The cost of collection is deducted from each tax recipient governing bodies' proportionate share of the taxes with the proceeds received from the collection charge to be deposited in the City's General Fund.
-In addition, the Assessor receives two percent (2%) of the amount of taxes levied pursuant to La.
-R.S.
-47:1925.8, which provides that the Orleans Parish Assessor's Office shall be funded annually no later than March 1 by the City with no less than two percent of the ad valorem taxes levied on property in the City and Orleans Parish.
-The total amount of revenue received by the Assessor's Office shall never be less than that received by the former Board of Assessors for Orleans Parish in 2006.
+In addition, the Assessor receives two percent 2% of the amount of taxes levied pursuant to La.
+R. S. 47:1925.8, which provides that the Orleans Parish Assessor's Office shall be funded annually no later than March 1 by the City with no less than two percent of the ad valorem taxes levied on property in the City and Orleans Parish.
+The total amount of revenue received by the Assessor's Office shall never be less than that received by said Board in the initial year.